Kyi1914/NLP/Code/Assignment/A5 - Sentence Embedding with BERT/README.md

 ## Task 3: Evaluation and Analysis
+- (1)
+my model

+- (2)
+compare to others models

+- (3)
+why my model is bad
+because

+how should I improve the model more epoch, more hyperparmeter tuning, train with larger dataset

 ## Task 4: Text similarity - Web Application Development
 I develop a simple web application to demonstrate text similarity using a text-embedding model.